 Ilene L. Hollin, PhD is currently an Assistant Professor in the Department of Health Services Administration and Policy within the College of Public Health at Temple University.
 Dr. Hollin joined the HSAP faculty having completed a post-doctoral fellowship with the Leonard D. Schaeffer Center for Health Policy & Economics at the University of Southern California (USC) and The National Pharmaceutical Council (NPC).
 Dr. Hollin earned her PhD in Health Economics and Policy from the Johns Hopkins Bloomberg School of Public Health and her MPH in Effectiveness and Outcomes Research from the Columbia University Mailman School of Public Health.

-Dr. Hollin’s research interests include patient-centered decision-making, patient and caregiver preferences, outcomes research, the value of pharmaceuticals, innovative payment and delivery models, and the use of health information technology to facilitate better healthcare.
-Dr. Hollin is especially interested in the economics of complex patient populations, rare diseases, pediatrics, and children with special healthcare needs.
+Dr. Hollin’s research interests include patient-centered decision-making including patient and caregiver preferences and outcomes research, the value of health technologies including pharmaceuticals and health information technology, and the impact of insurance policy on access among pediatric populations.
+Dr. Hollin is especially interested in research that facilitates better healthcare for complex patient populations, such as those with rare diseases and children with special healthcare needs.
 She is also interested in bridging the gap between health research and policy analysis and is passionate about incorporating the patient perspective in all aspects of healthcare, research, and policy.